calvinlfer/Akka-Persistence-example-with-Protocol-Buffers-serialization/README.md

 ### Overview
 This example uses [ScalaPB](https://trueaccord.github.io/ScalaPB/) in order to obtain case class support for Scala when generating code from `*.proto` files.
-This project also makes use of [protoc-jar](https://github.com/os72/protoc-jar) in order to keep a self-contained project without posing any requirements on the user of having the Protocol Buffer compiler on their system.
+ScalaPB uses the `protoc-jar` internally to compile your protocol buffer files.

 Execute `sbt run` in order to run the `Main` application.
 The `Calculator` actor is used to persist events across runs using Event Sourcing.
 We define a custom serializer that makes use of the generated class' (from proto) serialization mechanisms to easily serialize and deserialize events.

-Unfortunately, you cannot compile through IntelliJ so `sbt compile` will have to do.

 The `Main` application fires events at the `Calculator` actor.
 Since `Calculator` actor is Persistent, it makes use of the Serializer (set up in `application.conf`) when reading and persistent events to/from the event journal.